MartinBies/MartinBies.github.io/_pages/research.md

 ---
 layout: single
-title: "Research"
+title: "Research and software"
 permalink: /research/
 ---

 {% include toc %}

-## Physics and mathematics
+## Physics and Mathematics

 By upbringing, I am a theoretical high energy physicist with a focus on string theory.
 In the past years, I have been working on a framework of string theory, called F-theory.
 It strongly utilizes geometric tools to investigate solutions to string theory.